gyulamad/autobuild/README.md

 # 5 minutes tutorial

-*   Download or clone the main repo next to your project root
+*   Download or clone the main repo into to your project root
-*   Download or clone the cpptools/misc repo relative to this folder into `../cpptools/misc` folder
+*   Download or clone the cpptools-misc repo relative to this folder into `cpptools/misc` folder
 *   Get the autobuild tool, run:
 ```
-../autobuild/get-build.sh
+autobuild/get-build.sh
 ```
 *   Build and run your project:
 ```